 ____ v.
 Constructed with a thin, carefully shaped covering. e) lamination

-Types of structures.

-A B

-____ i.
-The centre of each brick is placed over the ends of a light frame structure

-two bricks in the row below. b shell structure

-____ ii.
-The Great Pyramid in Egypt. c mass structure

-____ iii.
-Strength is achieved because the load is spread over d running bond

-the entire surface of this structure.

-____ iv.
-The dam that was built to create the tailings pond

-at the Syncrude Oil Sands project.

-____ v.
-This type of structure needs anchors to keep it in place.

-Explain how fasteners such as nails, staples, screws, and rivets can weaken a structure at the same time as they strengthen it.

 Winnipeg is often threatened in the spring by the flooding of the Red River.
 In order to protect property, authorities have built large dams made up of thousands of sandbags.
 Sometimes the sandbags are not effective in controlling the water.
 List two ways that sandbag dams could fail.

-State the most appropriate method of joining each of the following materials.

-A) Two pieces of cloth.

-B) Pieces of wood in layers.

-C) Pieces of a puzzle.

-D) Pieces of metal.

-Types of internal forces.

-A B

-____ i.
-Crushes material by squeezing it together. a) tension

-____ ii.
-Stretches material by pulling its ends apart. b) compression

-____ iii.
-Bicycle spokes experience this type of force. c) shear

-____ iv.
-Bends or tears material by pushing it in opposite d) torsion

-directions at the same time.

-____ v.
-Doorknobs are well designed to withstand this kind of

-force.

 Why do an egg-sized lump of lead and an egg-sized piece of foam have different masses?

-What is the difference between mass and weight?

 Give two situations in which high structural efficiency would be important and two situations where it would not be important.